SIG7Pro/FunkinFanmasters/README.md

 ----------------------------------------------
 How to Compile:
 ----------------------------------------------

+THIS IS FOR COMPILING THE MOD ON YOUR PC!!!!!
+IF YOU WANT TO DOWNLOAD IT NORMALLY, USE A GITHUB ACTIONS BUILD INSTEAD!!!!!

 Basically, all of the files you need are in the engine itself through the setup.bat file.
 (Huge thanks to [FNF Source Code Guide](https://gamebanana.com/tuts/13798) for the download to the file) If you've already worked with FNF', this should work perfectly with you and if it doesn't, then you might have the wrong target settings, Lime is probably broken, or you probably typed something wrong.
 That's usually what happens with these things.
 It's happened to me a ton of times, I'm not a good programmer.